defiprime/defiprime1/_posts/2019-05-22-Neutral-Dollar.md

 ![](/images/blog/neutral2.png)

 Our team consists of people whose knowledge stems from blockchain, investments, and trading.
-We wanted to create something very compelling because while crypto markets are exciting, the maturity is still so so very far from traditional markets.
+We wanted to create something very compelling because while crypto markets are exciting, the maturity is still so so very far from that of traditional markets.
 We believe that stablecoins are developing great use cases for blockchain applications such as trading, lending, and banking facilities - though individually the market is still very fragmented.

 We want to showcase Neutral Dollar as a way to improve financial ecosystems and help users gain exposures more safely, transparently, and efficiently.
 Anybody can get Neutral Dollar by collateralizing supported stablecoins directly on our platform, or currently go to partnered secondary exchanges to acquire it as well.

 ## What are your goals for the future?

 We want to create more aggregate products, as mentioned before.
 Thematic, factor-based, market-cap products on existing assets and other chains - possibilities are endless.
-The only requirements are is there going to be a demand for a product like this?
-And how can we encourage activity and liquidity.
+A question we ourselves have to ask, 'is there going to be a demand for a product like this?'
+And how can we encourage activity and liquidity?
 There’s actually a long tail of actively traded assets, but we have our eyes peeled on the progress overall.
 We can also explore derivatives, etc. whatever gets more people involved and improves financial activity in a safe and measured manner.

 A smaller goal for the community is that we want to standardize an index on pricing (like stablecoin pricing).
 We have our pricing on our underlying constituents for Neutral Dollar, but it would be helpful if this was administered in a widespread way where people can use it robustly.
 The oracle problem may exist for some time, and we actually think having some controls such as signed pricing allows for replication of models to be created.
 The goal here is to reduce systemic risk, and having a proper index is one of the ways to do this.
-For example, if blockchain-derivatives reference some sort of pricing, it needs to be reproducible and of good quality to actually be used and promote liquidity.
+For example, if blockchain-derivatives reference some sort of pricing, it needs to be reproducible and of good quality to actually be used for promoting liquidity.

 ## What are your future thoughts for the DeFi market?